Decision Tree vs. AI Chatbots: What’s the difference?

 Advancements in AI customer service have given rise to a third generation of chatbot technology.

-AI-powered bots leverage conversational AI, natural language processing (NLP), machine learning (ML), and/or generative AI (GenAI) to understand and respond to customer inputs
+AI-powered bots leverage technologies like conversational AI, natural language processing (NLP), and generative AI (GenAI) to understand and respond to customer inputs

-Unlike rule-based or intents-based models, AI bots can process and learn from vast datasets, generate human-like responses, identify patterns, and improve their performance over time.
+Unlike rule-based or intents-based models, artificial intelligence can process and learn from vast datasets, generate human-like responses, identify patterns, and improve their performance over time.

 These advanced systems can be trained to automate huge amounts of queries and tasks, allowing them to act as virtual agents for your customers.